Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 What is the thyroid gland?

 The thyroid is part of the body's endocrine system, a system of glands that control hormones in the body.
 It normally weighs less than an ounce, and it cannot be seen or felt in most people; however it has an important function.
 The thyroid makes hormones that help regulate the body's heart rate, blood pressure, temperature and metabolism (the breakdown of food to create energy).

 The thyroid has two halves, or lobes, one on each side of the neck.
 It wraps around the trachea (windpipe) just under the larynx (Adam's apple).
 A thin strip of tissue known as the isthmus connects the two halves.

 Thyroid gland cells are the only cells in the body that absorb and retain iodine.
 Iodine is needed to make thyroid hormones.

 Two kinds of cells are found in the thyroid:

 - Follicular cells are the most common.
 They produce thyroid hormone, which is important for growth, mental function and helping the body create energy.

 - Parafollicular cells (also known as C cells) produce a small amount of the hormone calcitonin, which has a minor role to control calcium metabolism.
 Most parafollicular cells are in the upper third of each lobe.

-Thyroid cancer is grouped by the type of thyroid cells where the cancer begins.
 Papillary, follicular and anaplastic thyroid cancers begin in the follicular cells.
 Papillary and follicular cancers—the most common thyroid cancers—are sometimes referred to together as differentiated thyroid cancer.
 They have similar treatment.

 Even though papillary thyroid cancer is usually not an aggressive type of cancer, it often metastasizes (spreads) to the lymph nodes in the neck.
 Papillary thyroid cancer treatment usually is successful.